openstack-archive/sahara/doc/source/quickstart.rst

 Savanna quickstart guide
 ************************

-1 You can install the latest Savanna release version (currently, 0.1) from pypi:
+1 You can install the latest Savanna release version (0.1, 0.1.1 and etc.) from pypi:

     .. sourcecode:: bash